ChrisToumanian/solar_tape_reader/README.md

-# solar_tape_reader
+# Solar Tape Reader
-Read a collection of proprietary 8mm data tapes with solar images on them and extracts the headers and images.
+Read a collection of proprietary 8mm data tapes with solar images on them.

+Extracts the headers and images.